11 Causes of Rubber Plant Leaves Turning Brown and their Remedies

 Solutions

-Water the Rubber Fig liberally during the growing season until it comes out through the drainage holes while allowing the top 2-3 in. of soil to dry out between waterings.
+Water your Rubber Plant liberally during the growing season until it comes out through the drainage holes while allowing the top 2-3 inches of soil to dry out between waterings.
+Reduce watering during the cold season and do not let the soil dry out completely but maintain the soil slightly moist.
+Read more on how to water indoor plants the right way.

 3. Pest Infestations

 Rubber Plant is prone to spider mites, aphids, scale insects and mealy bugs which attack the new growth from where they suck the plant sap.
+This causes the plant to become dehydrated and results in the leaves wilting and browning of the leaves.

 Solutions